pangenome/odgi/docs/rst/commands/odgi_tips.rst

 DESCRIPTION
 ===========

-The odgi tips command identifies break point positions relative to given query (reference) path(s) of all the tips in the graph or of tips of given path(s).
+The odgi tips command identifies break point positions relative to given target (reference) path(s) of all the tips in the graph or of tips of given query path(s).
 Prints BED records to stdout.
 Each record consist of:

 - **chrom**: The target path name.
 - **start**: The 0-based start position of the query we hit in the node.